-Just when we thought the Sony Alpha 99 II was the ultimate camera for continuous shooting and autofocus performance, it gets the rug pulled out from under it by a rival – and it’s another Sony.
+UPDATED 21/11/2018: When we thought the Sony Alpha 99 II would be the ultimate camera for continuous shooting and autofocus performance for a long time still, it got the rug pulled out right from under it by a hot new contender – and that contender is another Sony.

 In many respects, these two camera lines are in direct competition.
 We wondered how long Sony’s ageing Alpha system would be allowed to keep its technological lead over the mirrorless A7 series: the Alpha 9 is our answer.

 The A99 II still wins for outright resolution – 42MP versus the A9’s 24MP, but the A9 thrashes it with its 20fps continuous shooting speed (with AE and AF tracking), massive buffer capacity (362 JPEGs, 241 raw files) and an on-sensor autofocus system with no fewer than 693 AF points covering 93% of the image area.

 The A9 is an out-and-out action specialist, sacrificing resolution for speed in the same way as the Canon EOS-1D X Mark II and the Nikon D5.
 These two professional DSLR workhorses have had the world of pro sports photography to themselves for some time now.
 They may not have been particularly rattled by the A99 II, but the A9 is different.

 This is not just because of its speed and the sophistication of its autofocus system.
 It’s different because when it’s running at 20 frames per second it’s completely silent.
 In theory, the A9 could let you shoot at sporting events, musical performances and speeches where any other camera would be banned.

 It’s all made possible with an electronic shutter mechanism that has a third crucial advantage – no screen blackout.